How to Deodorize a Couch for Fresh Homes in the Bay Area

 A little sun plus fresh air can push out lingering odors after a cleaning session.

-Fast Answers to Common "How Do I Deodorize My Couch?"
-Searches
+Fast Answers to Common Questions

 "What's the best way to deodorize a couch fast?"